-After 35 years at Lynchburg College, Dr. Jack Toms ’69 announced that he will retire this summer having served 26 years as the school’s athletic director.
+After 35 years at University of Lynchburg, Dr. Jack Toms ’69 announced that he will retire this summer having served 26 years as the school’s athletic director.

-Since he assumed leadership as athletic director in the summer of 1989, Lynchburg College has won more than 100 Old Dominion Athletic Conference (ODAC) championships, an unrivaled mark.
+Since he assumed leadership as athletic director in the summer of 1989, University of Lynchburg has won more than 100 Old Dominion Athletic Conference (ODAC) championships, an unrivaled mark.
 Hornet teams have earned more than 40 trips to the NCAA Tournament over the same time period.

 In 2010, the LC men’s soccer team played in the NCAA Division III championship game a year after the women’s soccer team powered its way to the national semifinals.
 The Hornet softball team competed in the Division III World Series in 2008 while Ricky Flynn was crowned the national champion in cross country after a record-breaking 2009 campaign.
 Other Hornet teams bring home numerous conference titles annually.